ChocoWu/Awesome-Scene-Graph-for-CrossModal-Learning/README.md

 ## Spatio-Temporal (Video) Scene Graph Generation

-VSG provides a detailed and structured interpretation of the whole scene by parsing an event into a sequence of interactions between different visual entities.
+Spatio-Temporal (Video) Scene Graph Generation, a.k.a, dynamic scene graph generation, aims to provide a detailed and structured interpretation of the whole scene by parsing an event into a sequence of interactions between different visual entities.
+It ususally involves two subtasks:

+- `Scene graph detection`: aims to generate scene graphs for given videos, comprising detection results of subject-object pari and the associatde predicates.
+The localization of object prediction is considered accurate when the Intersection over Union (IoU) between the prediction and ground truth is greater than 0.5.
+- `Predicate classification`: classifiy predicates for given oracle detection results of subject-object pairs.
+- <details><summary>Noted</summary>Noted: Evaluation is conducted with two settings: ***With Constraint*** and ***No constraints***.
+In the former the generated graphs are restricted to at most one edge, i.e., each subject-object pair is allowed only one predicate and in the latter, the graphs can have multiple edges</details>

 ### LLM-based